 These competencies include a wide range of practical and philosophical knowledge of politics, critical thinking and communication skills, as well as a high level of self-awareness and resilience over the course of one year.

-Young Leaders will also enjoy a high level of interaction with senior leaders in the DA, as well as access to senior leaders from International partner organisations.
+Young Leaders will also enjoy a high level of interaction with senior leaders in the DA.

 The YLP is a part-time course, allowing participants to continue with their normal occupation while on the programme.
 It runs annually from February to November.
 That said, the Programme is rigorous and time consuming in terms of its requirements and assignments.
 During the course of the year, the entire Class of Young Leaders will meet for five weekend-long retreats.
-In between retreats, Young Leaders should be prepared to commit time out of normal work or study hours to complete programme assignments, meet with mentors and leadership coaches, and develop and manage a leadership project in their communities.
+In between retreats, Young Leaders should be prepared to commit time out of normal work or study hours to attend online workshops, complete programme assignments, meet with mentors and leadership coaches, as well as develop and manage a leadership project in their communities.

 Almost all Young Leaders either work full time or study at a tertiary institution.
 The YLP is a part-time course, and can fit into participants’ schedules, but will require effective time management and planning.
 We recommend that applicants give serious consideration to their workload and current obligations prior to applying for the Young Leaders Programme as the programme is a serious and time consuming commitment.